Skip to main content

 Epimedium leaf

 This ingredient is also called barrenwort or horny goat weed.
-It can act as a modest phosphodiesterase type 5 (PDE-5) inhibitor — the same essential function as Viagra and Cialis.
+It can act as a modest PDE5 inhibitor — the same essential function as Viagra and Cialis.
 However, most studies look into icariin, a component extracted from epimedium, at doses ranging from 14mg to 150mg.
-Epimedium leaf in male enhancement pills contains about 3% icariin, so a 1,000mg dose of epimedium leaf is worth around 30mg of icariin.
+Whole epimedium leaf (not an extract) contains about 3% icariin, so a 1,000mg dose of epimedium leaf is worth around 30mg of icariin.
 This is within the effective range produced in some studies, but it’s toward the low end.
+If a supplement contains epimedium, it’s better for it to be a well-dosed extract standardized to a certain percentage of icariin.

 Ginseng

 Ginseng may work on the body in several ways, modulating neuronal and hormonal systems and even increasing spermatogenesis, at least in rodent studies.
-Studies show improvements in erectile strength and maintenance and overall libido at doses around 1,000mg daily.
+One human study showed improvements in erectile strength and maintenance and overall libido at doses around 1,000mg daily.

 Muira puama